Darian-Lee-YTKA/RNN-Russian-Translator/README.md

 # RNN-Russian-Translator
-Machine translation for simple Russian sentences using RNN.
+Machine translation for simple Russian sentences using RNN implemented into an iOS app to showcase functionality.
 ## Demo:
 <img src="demoTranslateApp.gif" width=350>